Starts from the source

 Synlecto begins with the lecture transcript or source text, not a blank prompt.

-Open a lecture once.
+Open the player once.
 Synlecto gives you something to read, something to answer, and something to come back to later.

 Most study tools stop at the summary.
 Synlecto brings back due cards, short missions, and weak topics so the lecture returns when it is worth revisiting.